 Other parks in the borough include leader’s gardens in Putney, which have some rather large horse chestnut trees at its center and to the east of the park, has some rather large willow trees which run along Beverley Brook (a tributary of the River Thames).

 Some of the services provided by the borough’s parks include a zoo, tennis courts, cafes, playgrounds, football pitches, a putting green and a boating lake.

 Wandsworth Park otherwise known as King Georges Park is one of the borough’s central parks, it is a grade 2-listed Edwardian park and has beautiful areas, sports grounds and boasts a beautiful avenue London Plane trees which is a real feature of the park.

 Recently an avenue of cherry trees has been restored, gaps have been filled in where dead trees have previously been removed and trees in poorer condition replaced, was carried out as part of a larger tree-planting scheme and much funding has come from Thames water.

 Species included Hornbeam, Cherry, Oak, Pear, Crabapple, Rowan, Lime, Maple, Whitebeam, Hazel, London Plane and Birch.

 Source: Stanford’s Library Map of London and its Suburbs.
 Published by Edward Stanford, 6, Charing Cross, London, February 15, 1862.

 All residents benefit from this vast tree planting scheme and shows a commitment from Wandsworth council to keep its green borough status and a commitment to make it a better place to live.

-Article Source: http://www.graftingardeners.co.uk/wandsworth-green-spaces/
+Article Source: https://www.graftingardeners.co.uk/wandsworth-green-spaces/